daleydeng/satcbba/README.md

 ## Performance Guarantees

-Both algorithms provide theoretical guarantees:
+As shown in Choi, Brunet & How (2009), both CBAA and CBBA provide theoretical guarantees:
 - **Convergence**: Finite time to conflict-free assignment
 - **Optimality**: At least 50% optimal solutions
 - **Robustness**: Tolerant to network changes and failures